Visiting or Non-Degree Seeking Students

 In order to use financial aid for Central Piedmont courses, you need to be added to a Central Piedmont program.
 Contact a student success navigator if you want to be added to one of our programs so you can use financial aid.

-Financial aid includes Pell Grants, other grants, scholarships, and Veterans Affairs Education Benefits (such as the GI Bill).
+If so, complete a Free Application for Federal Student Aid (2022-2023 FAFSA).
+Financial aid includes Pell Grants, other grants, scholarships, and Veterans Affairs Education Benefits (such as the GI Bill®).
 Central Piedmont does not offer direct student loans.
+Eligible students include U.S. citizens and eligible non-citizens.